realmohsin/notes/final-git.md

 Create a git repository, set the user name to "Real Mohsin" globally, set the user email to "real@realmohsin.com" locally, show all config settings and what file they are set in, show just the user name and user email settings, make a commit on master, create a repository on GitHub, add remote repository, push master to remote repository without setting upstream of local master branch, create branches and commits to show a rebase, a squashed merge, and a cherry-pick, all with merge conflicts. output to stdout how a file looked like at a previous commit.
 Make a change to a file and show the diff of the change you made and what the file looked like at last commit.
 Show the diff of a file between latest commit and an older commit. restore the file to what it looked like at last commit.
 Then change the file to look like what it was at a previous older commit. commit the change.
 Remove the last commit from history.
 Undo this and go back to deleted commit.
 Delete the commit again. make 3 commits. change history to squash these 3 commits into one commit with all their changes plus one additional change.

-# Commands To Memorize
+# Git Commands
 ## Configuration and Initialization
 To check if git is installed, and its version
 - git --version
 To check config options
 - git config --list
-- git config --show-origin
+- git config --show-origin --list
-  --show-origin

 Set these 3 git config options after installing on OS
 - git config --global user.name "John Doe"
 - git config --global user.email johndoe@example.com
 - git config --global core.editor "code --wait"
 To initialize a git repository
 - git init

-To create a local version of a git repository hosted online git clone <remote-address> <local-directory-name>
+To create a local version of a git repository hosted online
+- git clone <remote-address> <local-directory-name>
   Implicitly adds the remote address as a remote named 'origin'

 ## Making Commits
 To check status of working directory
 - git status
 To track or stage a file (for all files use '.'):
 - git add <filename-or-directory>
   Also used to mark merge-conflicted files as resolved and ready to be commited.
 To untrack or unstage a file (for all files use '.'):
 - git restore --staged <filename>
 To commit with a commit message
 - git commit -m "commit-message"
-  To add (long) commit message using editor, use git commit without any arguments.
+  To add (long) commit message using editor, use `git commit` without any arguments.
 To view commits of current branch in reverse chronological order
 - git log
   To view commits in a condensed format use --oneline option.

 ## Branches
-To create new branch on current checked-out commit
+To create a new branch on current checked-out commit
 - git branch <branch-name>

-To switch to an existing branch
+To switch to an existing branch (to move HEAD)
 - git checkout <branch-name>
 To delete a branch
 - git branch -d <branch-name>
 To view local and local-tracking branches
 - git branch
-  Use --merged, --no-merged to view branches merged and not merged into current checked-out branch Use -r to view remote-tracking branches, use -a to view all branches, local, local-tracking and remote-tracking Use -vv to view branches with the remote branches they're tracking in square brackets

-To track remote branch
+  Use --merged, --no-merged to view branches merged and not merged into current checked-out branch Use -r to view remote-tracking branches, use -a to view all branches, local, local-tracking and remote-tracking Use -vv to view branches with the remote branches they're tracking in square brackets To track remote branch (to create local-tracking branch from local branch)
-git branch --set-upstream-to=<origin>/<branchname>
+- git branch --set-upstream-to=<origin>/<branchname>
   Sets current checked-out branch to track the remote-tracking branch specified.

 ## Merging, Rebasing, Cherrypicking
 To merge a branch with new commits into checked-out older branch
 - git merge <branch-with-new-commits>
-  The pointer of the branch you are checked-out on will move up Use --abort to stop merge process during a merge conflict Use --squash to squash commits into a one commit and apply on top of checked out branch (like cherry-pick ?)

-To replay commits from one branch onto another
+  The pointer of the branch you are checked-out on will move up Use --abort to stop merge process during a merge conflict Use --squash to squash commits into a one commit and apply on top of checked out branch To replay commits from one branch onto another
 - git rebase <branch-to-rebase-onto>
-  The pointer of <branch-to-rebase-onto> will move up

-To apply a commit on top of checked-out branch as a new commit: git cherry-pick <commit>
+  The pointer of <branch-to-rebase-onto> will move up To apply a commit on top of checked-out branch as a new commit:
-?? add notes after trying
+- git cherry-pick <commit>

 ## Remote Repositories
 Add remote repository
 - git remote add origin <repository-address>
 List remotes
 - git remote
   Use -v to show address of remote
 To fetch all commits, and pointers from remote
 - git fetch

-1. To fast-forward merge your checked out local branch into remote branch:
-2. To create a new remote branch from local checked out branch:
+To fast-forward merge your checked-out  branch into remote branch or to create a new remote branch:
 - git push <origin> <remote-branch>
-  Use -u to turn checked out local branch into a local-tracking branch of the remote branch When updating and fast-forward merge is not possible, git will tell you to 'git pull' and handle merging.
+  Use -u to turn checked-out local branch into a local-tracking branch of the remote branch If a fast-forward merge is not possible, git will tell you to 'git pull' and handle merging first.

-To force a remote branch to have the same history as checked out local branch:
+To force a remote branch to have the same history as checked-out local branch:
 - git push --force
 To fetch all commits and pointers from remote, then merge remote-tracking branch into local-tracking branch:
 - git pull
   Shortcut for `git fetch && git merge origin/<branch-name>` Use --rebase if you want to rebase instead of merge - `git fetch && git rebase origin/<branch-name>`

 ## Comparing and Undoing History
 Show file content at a certain commit:
 - git show <commit>:<filename>
 To show diff of a file between commits:
 - git diff <older-commit> <newer-commit> <filename>
 To show diff between current changes and last commit, stage file then run:
 - git diff HEAD~0 <filename>
 To change a file to what it looked like at a certain commit, unstage then:
 - git restore -s <commit> <filename>
 To move HEAD to a commit (which will change history):
 - git reset --hard <commit>
 To move HEAD to a commit with the diff of moved-passed commits being outputed onto the index:
 - git reset --soft <commit>
-  To go back in history and use the outputted diff to make a new commit - used for redoing or squashing commits.
+  Use this to go back in history and use the outputted diff to make a new commit - useful for redoing or squashing commits.
 To see history of what HEAD has pointed to:
 - git reflog
   You can use git reflog to find commits that are no longer reachable, for example to undo a git reset.
 To change the last commit, stage changes, then
 - git commit --amend -m "new commit message"
+To view project at certain commit
+- git checkout <commit>
+  This puts you in a "detached HEAD" state.
+You can start a new branch from here.
   You can just change the commit message, by not staging any changes.
-- interactive rebase
+- interactive rebase !
+TODO

 ## Miscellaneous

-To put aside uncommitted changes, to work on something else
+To put aside uncommitted changes
 - git stash push -m "message"
   To list saved uncommited changes that were put aside
 - git stash list
   To bring back uncommitted changes to the index and remove from stash:
 - git stash pop

 # Notes
 Git is a Distributed Version Control System, where clients don't just check out the latest snapshot of files, but rather they fully mirror the repository, including its FULL history.
 Thus if any server dies, any of the client repositories can be copied back up to the server to restore it.
 Every clone is really a full backup of all the data.
 - git config variables
 - /etc/gitconfig - file for values applied to every user on the system
 - ~/.gitconfig - file for values applied to current user